Which course is right for me?

 - The ability to engage in experiential learning.

-- A willingness to tolerate difference
+- A willingness to tolerate difference and engage with intersectionality.

-- The capacity to develop empathy
+- The capacity to develop empathy.

 - The ability to reflect on experiences.